laneshetron/chariot-assessment/README.md

    - Example (encoded in Base32): `BC5YUGA`.

 2. **Dash (`-`):**
-   - A static dash character inserted after the timestamp and counter.
+   - A static dash character inserted between the timestamp and counter.
-   - It improves readability by separating the two main segments of the ID.
+   - Improves readability by separating the two main segments of the ID.
-   - Represented by a single bit in the ID format.

 3. **Counter (16 bits):**
    - A counter that increments with each ID generated within the same second.